-For information about control operations from the FDM128 display, refer to DOCA0037EN Enerlin'X FDM128 - Ethernet Display for Eight Devices - User Guide.
+For information about control operations from the FDM128 display, refer to DOCA0037•• Enerlin'X FDM128 - Ethernet Display for Eight Devices - User Guide in Related Documents at the beginning of this guide.

 Device Cannot be Controlled from the FDM128 Display

 Symptom Probable causes Solutions On FDM128 display, in the Device view, the Control You are not logged in as Administrator.
 Log in to the FDM128 display as Administrator. submenu is grayed out.
 The password is incorrect: error entering password or the user has insufficient access rights.
 Enter a valid password.
 In the case of insufficient access rights, check the password validity with the system administrator.